An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: Introduction

 This article considers an Euler-Bernoulli beam where one end is clamped, and the free end holds a rigid tip mass.
 Models of this form play a fundamental role in many mechanical systems and thus occur in many applications such as flexible robot arms, helicopter rotor blades, spacecraft antennae, airplane wings, high-rise buildings, etc. An important issue is the suppression of vibrations, since undesired oscillations can reduce the performance of the system, or worse, result in damage to the structure.
 For this reason, the Euler-Bernoulli beam is often coupled with a boundary control, which acts on the tip and is used to dissipate the vibration.
 Frequently, the boundary control is realized as a suspension system, consisting typically of springs and dampers.

 In the last four decades, considerable attention has been paid to the stability analysis of such systems in the literature, see e.g.~\cite{Littman:Markus,Guo,Guo:Wang,Arnold:Miletic}.
-Most results deal with the situation in which the control is linear, thereby obtaining linear boundary conditions.
+Most results deal with the situation in which the control is linear, thus obtaining linear boundary conditions.
 In general, the respective stability analysis uses results from linear functional analysis.
-However, the generalization to nonlinear boundary conditions is not straightforward in most cases, since the linear techniques do not apply in this situation any more.
-Up to the knowledge of the authors the only models considered in the literature with nonlinearities at the boundary do not have a rigid body attached to the tip (see for example \cite{Chentouf:Couchouron, Conrad:Pierre, Coron:Novel}).
-A major purpose of this article is to make a first step towards closing this gap.
+For a general theory on the large-time behavior of several mechanical systems with nonlinear damping in the evolution equation, we refer to \cite{chu_las_08, chu_las_10}.
+Classical references on attractors in (infinite-dimensional) dynamical systems are \cite{hale, temam}.
+However, the generalization to nonlinear boundary conditions is not straightforward in most cases, since they often require a model-dependent analysis.
+For the nonlinear boundary dissipation in wave and plate equations we refer to \cite{chu_las_02, chu_las_04, chu_las_07}, e.g. To the author's knowledge the only beam models considered in the literature with nonlinearities at the boundary do not comprise a rigid body attached to the tip (see for example \cite{Chentouf:Couchouron, Conrad:Pierre,conrad_pierre_2, Coron:Novel}).
+A main goal of this article is to increase the analytical understanding of nonlinear beam models.

 In this article we investigate an Euler-Bernoulli beam which is clamped at one end (see Figure \ref{system_visual}).
 The free end holds a tip mass, whose mass $m$ and moment of inertia $J$ are both positive.
 The controller acting on the tip consists of a spring and a damper, both nonlinear.
-This is a convenient nonlinear model to start the analysis with, and to investigate the asymptotic behaviour.
-While being a toy model, the authors are confident that the analysis presented in this article can easily be extended to more complex models of this kind.
+On the one hand this model is rather simple, but it still exhibits an interesting mechanical behavior (asymptotic stability vs.~the existence of periodic orbits, depending on the value of $J>0$).
+On the other hand, its mathematical analysis requires a new strategy that deviates from existing techniques for nonlinear models.
+And the authors are confident that the analysis presented in this article can easily be extended to more complex models of this kind (see \cite{msak} for a follow-up work).